 This is when Chris finally admits that she's from the future which is why she knew when to come back in order to stop the Avatars.
 With them in charge, the world Trish left behind was anything but utopia…

-Leo asks her who she really is, so after making him promise not to tell the Charmed Ones, she first apologizes for misleading them and then finally admits that Chris isn't really her name.
+Leo asks her who she really is.
+She agrees, but first asks him not to tell the Charmed Ones, since she's afraid that that might change the future too much.
+When he agrees, she first apologizes for misleading them and then finally admits that Chris isn't really her name.
 She is engaged to a phoenix witch named Christopher Perry and she decided to use a form of his name so they wouldn't suspect that she is actually a future form of Trish.
 Before he can ask anything else, she steps through the portal and is gone, the end of the 150th episode, the only time "Chris" appears in the series.

 The sisters continue with their lives, finally having them back on track.
 Leo and Piper couldn't be happier.
 The restaurant is doing well along with Leo's practice, and they've finally decided to start trying for children.
 Paige and Henry are still together and going strong, while Paige is now a full-time social worker.
 Phoebe feels left out but is content taking care of her niece, since she still loves Andy too much to want to date again.
 She has also returned to her police work, keeping her sisters' focus on protecting innocents, the lesson Phoebe relearned from "Chris".

 Then, near the end of the season, Zankou returns.
 Doing some research, the Charmed Ones discover that the only way to prevent Zankou from taking over the Book of Shadows and turning the spiritual and wiccan nexus into a center for evil is to truly sacrifice themselves.
-This is an extremely difficult decision, but even Leo and Henry agree that it's something that must be done, and the men agree to take good care of little Trish while never unbinding her powers, since they wouldn't be able to help her handle them.
+This is an extremely difficult decision, but even Victor [James Read], Leo and Henry agree that it's something that must be done, and the men agree to take good care of little Trish while never allowing her powers to be unbound, since they wouldn't be able to help her handle them.

 Instead Paige finds herself with the earlier versions of the Charmed Ones, from circa Season One, with the three actresses dressed to look like them, like they did during Canon 'Pre-witched'.
 She tells them that she's one of their innocents from the future who they saved.
-Like Trish, she also calls herself Chris and refuses to tell them anything about the future, afraid of changing the future too much.
+She refuses to give them her name while also refuses to tell them anything about the future, afraid of changing the future too much.
 But there is a piece she would like to change – and she tells them she wants to try to figure a way to save the sisters after a fiery vanquish killed them.